Get Involved in Open Science Research: An Overview of Ongoing Surveys

 Survey on the Practice of Open Science in the Czech Republic

-What are the real conditions for open science in the Czech research environment?
-The Technology Centre Prague, in cooperation with the Office of the Government of the Czech Republic, the Ministry of Education, Youth and Sports, and other partners, is conducting two related surveys focused on open science practices in the country.
+What are the actual conditions for open science in the Czech research environment?
+The Technology Centre Prague, in collaboration with the Office of the Government of the Czech Republic, the Ministry of Education, Youth and Sports, and other partners, is conducting three related anonymous surveys focused on open science practices in the country.
+The results will be used to develop recommendations and propose systemic measures for the coordinated advancement of open science in the Czech Republic beyond 2027.

 UNESCO International Survey on Remote Access to Scientific Equipment